Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 (using .NET and XP Service Pack 2)

-* Firefox cannot start because the Firefox browser is already open and you did not specify a separate profile.
+* Firefox cannot start because the browser is already open and you did not specify a separate profile.
 * The run mode you're using doesn't match any browser on your machine is this true?
 I haven't tried this one as I didn't want to uninstall either of my